hepplerj/Dissertation/ch2.dissertation.Heppler.md

 control a wide swath of land, but sprawl was motivated by a suburban ideology that prized living near nature.
 As developers constructed subdivisions beyond city borders, the city expanded to add to the city's population and extend city services to new areas.
-While the city benefitted from these expansions in the form of property taxes and payments to city utilities, suburbanites' environmental sensibilities in new subdivisions also helped drive the expansion of the city.
+While the city benefited from these expansions in the form of property taxes and payments to city utilities, suburbanites' environmental sensibilities in new subdivisions also helped drive the expansion of the city.
 Historians have only begun to confront the history of